- What are your admissions requirements?

 Please see our academic exchange page for details on this program.

-Yes, the Summer College Bridge program.
+Yes, CPS students may participate in Summer Language Institute courses through the Summer College Bridge program.
 Please see the link for information.

 Enrollment in our courses is capped to ensure high quality instruction and individual attention, and many courses do fill.
 Please apply early to secure a spot.